Byrakur

 Byrakur is a town in Mulbagal Taluk, Kolar District in the Indian state of Karnataka.
 Byrakur serves as the administrative headquarter for 16 villages in Mulbagal Taluk.
-It is located 110 km from Bangalore, and 16 km from Punganur, Andra Pradesh.
+It is located 110 km from Bangalore, and 16 km from Punganur, Andhra Pradesh.
 The village is home to the Maryamma Temple.

 Education

 Sri Manjunatha Vidhya Samasthe (SMVS) is a registered organisation established in 1987 to provide primary education to children in rural areas.
 It runs two educational establishments in Byrakur.